MediaComem/comem-archidep/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Legend

+Parts of this guide are annotated with the following icons:

+- :book: Slides or written documents pertaining to the various topics discussed during this course.
+- :hammer: An exercise aimed at practicing a topic discussed in class.
+- **:collision: This exercise is graded.**

 ## What you will need

 - A Unix CLI